DeclanElk/market-analyser-api-mashup/README.md

 ## Running the application
 To run this application, clone the repository and install the dependencies using `npm install`, then run the application using `npm start` - you can now access the site on `http://localhost:3000` within your browser.

 **Note:** Please ensure a suitable environment variable named FINNHUB_TOKEN exists containing a production Finnhub.io API token, or the searching functionality of the application will not work.
+The frequency with which you can search using the application depends on the subscription level of your Finnhub account, with the free tier allowing for 3 searches per minute.